Watercolor wash Techniques using Tombow Brush Tip Marker

 I KNOW:

-Brush tip marker is a big difference from using just flat line, but your line itself deserves plenty of attention.
-I would explore wash as well as pure line drawings, maybe on different days, to notice the way you feel as you use each technique for different situations and results.
+I would recommend explore wash as well as pure line drawings, maybe on different days, to notice the way you feel as you use each technique for different situations and results.

 Black Tombow watercolor brush marker